Dumb Waiters: Background

 Following the release of their self-titled debut album in 1979, the Korgis quickly began working on their second album with producer David Lord.
+Their debut album had been recorded in Lord's Crescent Studios, which the producer established in his top-floor flat in Camden Crescent, Bath.
+By the time the Korgis came to record Dumb Waiters, Lord had moved Crescent Studios into a house in Walcot Street and provided it with superior recording equipment, including a new recording console and a 24-track tape machine.

-Originally a duo with James Warren and Andy Davis, the Korgis became a four-piece line-up with the joining of Phil Harrison and Stuart Gordon.
-The album took about five months to record.
-As it neared completion, Davis departed the band to pursue different musical ventures.
-He had provided the lead vocals on a few of the tracks, so Warren returned to the studio to replace them with his own vocals.
+Originally a duo with James Warren and Andy Davis, the Korgis became a four-piece line-up with the joining of Bath-based musicians Phil Harrison and Stuart Gordon, who had both contributed to the Korgis's debut album.
+Dumb Waiters took about five months to record.
+During its recording, Peter Gabriel allowed the Korgis to use his Fairlight CMI; Gabriel being the first owner of a Fairlight Series I in the UK.

+As the album neared completion, Davis departed the band to pursue other musical ventures; he went on to join Slow Twitch Fibres.
+Davis later admitted that he always had a tendency to get bored easily and, at the time, the band's early success left no challenge for him.
+He also found the recording of Dumb Waiters to be very methodological and lacking in spontaneity.
+Warren recollected that Davis disliked the "smooth" direction that the Korgis were taking, with less of a rock edge and Warren's insistence on things like three-part harmonies.
+As Davis had provided the lead vocals on half of the tracks, Warren returned to the studio to replace them with his own vocals.
 In a 2025 interview with Record Collector, Warren expressed regret that he did not re-record half of the album and replace a couple of tracks, particularly as the backing tracks to those originally sung by Davis were not changed and their key was too low for Warren.

 Speaking of the album, Warren told Melody Maker in 1980, "Essentially the album [is] a continuation of the first, in that we still wanted to try and write good three minute songs, and also to be quite meticulous in the recording of [them]."